JOHN DANKOSKY, HOST:

 CADENA: Well, thanks a lot.

 DANKOSKY: Now, coming up after the break, how humans became the super-omnivores we are today and the universal appeal of crunchy foods.
 Stay with us.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.